Trauma-Informed Care for Teenage Girls

 - Dialectical Behavior Therapy

 - Education Programming (including SPED)

 - Independent/Life Skills Training

 Reach Out for Help Today

 Our admissions staff is available Monday through Friday from 9 a.m to 5 p.m.
-(CST) to schedule a no-cost, mental health assessment.
+(CST).
 Call 615-742-3000 to get started.
 For questions about our programs, you can also use our online contact form.
 In the case of a medical emergency or crisis, please dial 911 or go to the nearest emergency room.